Wheatley, Ontario: History

-Prior to the arrival of white settlers, the area was home to a population of aboriginals known as Neutrals, an Iroquoian tribe of the south.
-The Indigenous Neutrals were experts in carving arrowheads, spear points, and tomahawks.
+Prior to the arrival of white settlers, the area was home to a population of indigenous people known as Neutrals, an Iroquoian tribe of the south.
+The indigenous Neutrals were experts in making arrowheads, spear points, and tomahawks.
 The flint beds located along the shores of Lake Erie were the source of the hard-stone building materials.
 The year 1818 saw the beginning of construction of the southwestern portion of Talbot Road.
 Col. Burwell, the chief surveyor, was hired by Col. Thomas Talbot (a British officer and land developer) to supervise the construction of the road which eventually stretched over 300 miles along the shoreline of Lake Erie.
 Following the completion of the road, settlers arrived and began taking up crown lands.
 The first settler, Wheatley, arrived from England.

 Wheatley had been named "Pegtown" prior to the arrival of its first permanent settler Richard Wheatley who built a home on lot 218 Talbot trail in 1832.
-He was proceeded by such families as the Derbyshire's, Lamarsh's, Julien's and Ivison's most of whom can be found in directories and on local street signs in the area.
+He was proceeded by such families as the Derbyshires, Lamarshs, Juliens and Ivisons most of whom can be found in directories and on local street signs in the area.
 Many speculate that the town was referred to as Pegtown due to the construction of homes on stilts/pegs due to the marshlands located near the lake.
 The origin of the name remain unclear as other theories exist.
 The name "Pegtown" was eventually discarded as Richard Wheatley's son in law, William Buchanan opened a post office (1865) and renamed the town in honor of its first permanent resident.